Macroscopic Imprints of a Discrete Vacuum Deriving the CMB Hemispherical Power Asymmetry from K = 12 Crystallization Kinematics

 front

-is a finite superluminal velocity, the 2D-to-3D topological transition strictly
+is finite, the 2D-to-3D topological transition enforces a distance-dependent

 3D

-The 2D crystallization front must traverse this exact physical diameter to reach the antipodal
+The 2D crystallization front must traverse this exact diameter to reach the antipodal edge.

-edge.
-The time delay between Point A (where volumetric crystallization began) and Point B
+The time delay between Point A (where crystallization began) and Point B (the antipodal

 t =